Announcing an AI-powered virtual cooperative learning experience

 “Many employers have stated that universities are not producing work-ready graduates.
 We know that AU-FB’s graduates are already work-ready and promotion-ready, but now we are doing even more to prepare our students,” Hurst said.
 “Graduates must be able to apply their disciplinary and theoretical knowledge, while being able to work collaboratively as a part of a team and to navigate the work environment with both technical and soft skills.”

-When the idea occurred to Hurst, she said it was an “electrifying” eureka moment bringing together a way to provide a coop within the individualized study methodology.
+When the idea occurred to Hurst, she said it was an “electrifying” eureka moment bringing together a way to provide a coop for AU-FB program students.
 She said she is excited to be able to offer this cooperative learning experience for senior Bachelor of Commerce learners starting in January 2020, because it is an incredible opportunity for experiential learning, while still getting the flexibility and open educational experience that attracts learners to AU-FB in the first place.

 The projects that learners will experience in the virtual cooperative reflect real work projects and problems.
 Developed by AU-FB faculty, who have deep industry experience, the coop is grounded in technical and theoretical knowledge that incorporate actual business challenges.